Bash Functions

 Usage

-If all requirements are met, exit status of 0.
+Checks a bash script to ensure all requirements are met, outputs a list of unmet requirements Scans a bash script for lines which look like: Each requirement token is: - a bash function which MUST be defined - a shell script (executable) which must be present If all requirements are met, exit status of 0.
 If any requirements are not met, exit status of 1 and a list of unmet requirements are listed

 Arguments

---help- Optional.
-Flag.
+--help- Flag.
+Optional.
 Display this help. --ignore prefix.
 String.
 Optional.
-Ignore exact function names. --ignore-prefix prefix.
-String.
+Ignore exact function names.--ignore-prefix prefix- String.
 Optional.
 Ignore function names which match the prefix and do not check them.--report- Flag.
 Optional.
 Output a report of various functions and handler after processing is complete.--require- Flag.
 Optional.
 Requires at least one or more requirements to be listed and met to pass--unused- Flag.
 Optional.
 Check for unused functions and report on them.

 Return codes